grauds/clematis.doc/docs/clematis-explained/data-querying/pomodoro.md

 # Pomodoro / Reddit Thunks

-Pomodoro Timer doesn't do any server requests, but if it would've needed to make one, it would've used [axios](https://axios-http.com/) library to fetch data as the Reddit Poc application does.
+Pomodoro Timer doesn't do any server requests, but if it had needed to make one, it would've used [axios](https://axios-http.com/) library to fetch data as the Reddit Poc application does.

 ## Axios Library